Tag Questions (Interrogative Sentence)

 Tag questions are formed by using a short question at the end of the sentence.

-These questions are characterized by the use of a positive or negative statement followed by a tag question that is opposite in polarity.
+These questions are characterised by the use of a positive or negative statement followed by a tag question that is opposite in polarity.

-If the statement is negative the positive tag is added.
+If the statement is negative, a positive tag is added.

 Here’s an explanation along with examples: